stefandee/tanjentxm/README.md

 ```

 ## Version History

-2014-01-01  Version 1.0 - First released version
-2014-05-12  Version 1.1 - Small fix and updated examples
-                          for OpenFL 1.4.0+ and libgdx 1.0+
-2014-08-20  Version 1.2 - Small fix and updated examples
-                          for OpenFL 2.0.1+** and libgdx 1.3.1+
+- 2015-08-11 (Version 1.3)
-2015-08-11	Version 1.3 - New "interactive" functions:
+  - New "interactive" functions:
 	* Support for note row data insertion
 	* Support for pattern order/row jumping
-						  Looping envelopes bugfix
+  - Looping envelopes bugfix
-						  Updated example with new songs and
-						  interactive controls for
+  - Updated example with new songs and interactive controls for OpenFL 3.1.0+* and libgdx 1.6.4+
+- 2014-08-20 (Version 1.2)
+  - Small fix and updated examples for OpenFL 2.0.1+** and libgdx 1.3.1+
+- 2014-05-12 (Version 1.1)
-						  OpenFL 3.1.0+* and libgdx 1.6.4+
+  - Small fix and updated examples for OpenFL 1.4.0+ and libgdx 1.0+ |
+- 2014-01-01 (Version 1.0)
+  - First released version

 *) As of now projects targetting OpenFL 3.1 must be compiled with the "-Dlegacy"
 flag set to ON to support streaming audio events.